flymia/flymia/README.md

 <h4>A few facts about myself:</h4>

-- 🏢 I'm working for the german government and manage VMware clusters, automated Linux environments using Ansible and SaltStack combined with Red Hat Satellite / SUSE Manager.
+- 🏢 I manage VMware clusters, automate Linux environments using Ansible and SaltStack combined with Red Hat Satellite / SUSE Manager.
 - 🖥️ I mostly use macOS, since I'm a macOS nerd and support the current ARM movement heavily!
 - 🤑 My homelab consists of one NAS (Synology DS218+), a Raspberry Pi 4 and an old HP Thin Client (t520).
 It used to be a lot bigger but power costs in Germany are insane.
 - 📷 In my free time I do a lot of photography, go to the gym, play badminton or travel the world.